jolleyjoe/ngProgressBar/README.md

 ng-progressbar
 =========

-A simple bootstrap-progressbar directive.
+A simple bootstrap-progressbar directive for angularJS.
 Requires Bootstrap 3.
 The timer will count in seconds from 0 to to the maximum number of seconds given, and the progress bar will increase based on percentage progress of the timer towards that maximum value.